RalphHightower/blog/_posts/2024/12/2024-12-25-OurFoundationsUnderAttack.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "America's Core Foundation Is Attached By President-Elect Trump: Freedom Of Speech, Freedom Of the Press"
+title: "America's Core Foundation Is Attacked By President-Elect Trump: Freedom Of Speech, Freedom Of the Press"
 ---